IN THIS ARTICLE

 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.

 To be sure this medication is not causing harmful effects, your blood may need to be tested often.
-Your vision and liver function may also need to be tested.
-Visit your doctor regularly.
+Your vision, kidney function, and liver function may also need to be tested.
+Do not miss any follow up visits to your doctor for blood or urine tests.

-Store at room temperature in a tightly closed container, away from moisture and heat.
+Store the tablets or capsules at room temperature in a tightly closed container, away from moisture and heat.

 Store the liquid form of didanosine in the refrigerator.
 Throw away any leftover didanosine liquid that is more than 30 days old.